PLEASE NOTE; TRAINING COSTS DISPLAYED ARE CURRENT FROM JUNE 2018;

 Cost; £850 per day (either single day or two day course)

-The AIM Project offer four individual day courses covering;
+The AIM Project four individual day courses cover;

 - Restorative Justice in HSB